jakeyoos/documents/03_derived_tables.md

 <div style="border:2px solid rgb(141,127,185);border-radius:5px;padding:8px;">
 <span style="font-weight:bold;color:rgb(141,127,185);">Best Practice Alert</span><br /><br />

 If you're familiar with SQL or traditional business intelligence tools, you may be tempted to overuse derived tables.
-They certainly have valuable and powerful uses, but they are also static.
+They certainly have valuable and powerful uses, but they are also rigid.
 Use regular LookML modeling when possible to create more dynamic and re-usable LookML that gives your users more freedom.<br /><br />

 You might also want to use derived tables to improve query performance, which <i>is</i> a valid strategy in some contexts.
 However, many modern databases are so fast that this is unnecessary.
 Consult your database admins if you're considering this route.
 </div><br /><br />